Tech execs race to save start-ups from 'extinction' after Silicon Valley Bank collapse

 PALO ALTO: Technology executives, prominent venture capitalists and founders including OpenAI CEO Sam Altman raced this weekend to keep alive companies caught up in the collapse of Silicon Valley Bank.

-Friday's dramatic failure of the bank, which focuses on tech startups, was the biggest since the 2008 financial crisis.
+Friday's (Mar 10) dramatic failure of the bank, which focuses on tech start-ups, was the biggest since the 2008 financial crisis.
 It roiled global markets, walloped banking stocks and left California tech entrepreneurs worrying about how to make payroll.

 Altman, who runs one of Silicon Valley's hottest companies, bailed out some entrepreneurs from his own pocket, according to a Twitter message by his brother and one beneficiary who spoke with Reuters.

-As of Saturday evening, he said Brex had received $1.5 billion in demand from nearly 1,000 companies.
+As of Saturday evening, he said Brex had received US$1.5 billion in demand from nearly 1,000 companies.
 "We’re trying to sign up lenders by end of day tomorrow.
 Everybody is sprinting," he said.

-Even small startups are getting in on the action to help others.
-Aleem Mawani, founder of Streak, a company with about 30 employees, tweeted Friday he would lend his personal cash free of any terms to other small startups worried about paying staff.
-He said he then had discussions with a few companies and was aiming to prioritize lending for those living paycheck to paycheck.
+Even small start-ups are getting in on the action to help others.
+Aleem Mawani, founder of Streak, a company with about 30 employees, tweeted Friday he would lend his personal cash free of any terms to other small start-ups worried about paying staff.
+He said he then had discussions with a few companies and was aiming to prioritise lending for those living paycheck to paycheck.

 “I'm a founder and I know how awful it would be to not make payroll,” Mawani said in an interview.

-By late Saturday, more than 3,500 CEOs and founders representing some 220,000 workers had signed a petition started by Y Combinator appealing directly to U.S. Treasury Secretary Janet Yellen and others to backstop depositors, many of them small businesses who are at risk of failing to pay staff in the next 30 days.
+By late Saturday, more than 3,500 CEOs and founders representing about 220,000 workers had signed a petition started by Y Combinator appealing directly to US Treasury Secretary Janet Yellen and others to backstop depositors, many of them small businesses who are at risk of failing to pay staff in the next 30 days.

 The petition advocated "stronger regulatory oversight and capital requirements for regional banks" and an investigation into any "malfeasance or mismanagement" by SVB executives.
 More than 100,000 jobs could be at risk, the petition warned.